Origins (Polyethylene) Fabrication & Installation

 Jump to Origins Countertops

-Whether the material is Origins Patterns, Origins Solids or Origins Quick Ship, it is all high-density polyethylene HDPE #2.
+Whether the material is Origins Patterns, Origins Solids or HDPE Common, it is all high-density polyethylene HDPE #2.
 Creating something with it requires various fabrication & installation techniques that we have described below.

 Shaping: Polyethylene panels can be run through a shaper to profile edges.
-High-speed steel or carbide tipped cutters quickly remove material leaving a crisp slick edge.
-Good material handling and material surface protection is essential.
+High-speed steel or carbide-tipped cutters quickly remove material leaving a crisp slick edge.
+Good material handling and material surface protection are essential.

 Turning: Polyethylene can be satisfactorily turned on a lathe.
 Cutting tools with a negative back rake and front clearance will give the best results.
 Feed rates of 0.02 to 0.10 inches per revolution and turning speeds of 250 to 750 surface feet per minute give the best turning results.

 Milling: Milling at 500 to 1000 sfpm should give good milling results

 Reaming: Fluted reamers are recommended.
 Speed is approximately the same as for drilling.